pierluigic/lsc-lrec2022/README.md

 [12]    P. Basile, A. Caputo, T. Caselli, P. Cassotti, and R. Varvara, “DIACR-Ita @ EVALITA2020: Overview of the EVALITA2020 Diachronic Lexical Semantics (DIACR-Ita) Task,” in Proceedings of the Seventh Evaluation Campaign of Natural Language Processing and Speech Tools for Italian.
 Final Workshop (EVALITA 2020), Online event, December 17th, 2020, 2020, vol. 2765.
 [Online].
 Available: http://ceur-ws.org/Vol-2765/paper158.pdf

-[13]    A. Kutuzov, L. Pivovarova, and others, “RuShiftEval: a shared task on semantic shift detection for Russian,” 2021.
+[13]    A. Kutuzov, L. Pivovarova, and others, “RuShiftEval: a shared task on semantic shift detection for Russian,”  In Computational linguistics and intellectual technologies: Papers from the annual conference Dialogue.
+Redkollegija sbornika.

 [14]    S. Kurtyigit, M. Park, D. Schlechtweg, J. Kuhn, and S. Schulte im Walde, “Lexical Semantic Change Discovery,” in Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 1: Long Papers), Online, Aug.
 2021, pp. 6985–6998. doi: 10.18653/v1/2021.acl-long.543.